polyaxon/polyaxon/README.md

  * `Data`: A client for getting data.
  * `Experiment`: A client for doing CRUD operations on experiments, as well as statuses, jobs, resources, and logs.
  * `Experiment group`: A client for doing CRUD operations on experiment groups, as well as fetching experiments per group.
+ * `Experiment Job`: A client for getting information, resources, and logs of experiment jobs.
  * `Job`: A client for getting information, resources, and logs of jobs.
+ * `Build Job`: A client for getting information, resources, and logs of build jobs.
  * `Project`: A client for doing CRUD operations on projects, as well as getting and creating experiments and experiment groups, creating and stopping tensorboard/notebook, and uploading code.
  * `User`: A client to manage users and superuser roles.
  * `Version`: A client to get current and supported versions of several Polyaxon component.